scala/docs.scala-lang/contribute/hacker-guide.md

   try doing `ant clean build`.
 Due to the way how Scala compiles traits, if a trait changes, then it's sometimes not enough to recompile just that trait, but it might also be necessary to recompile its users.
 Ant is not smart enough to do that, which might lead to very strange errors.
 Full rebuilds fix the problem.
 Fortunately that's rarely necessary, because full rebuilds take significant time.
 * Even on solid state drives packaging Scala distribution (i.e. creating jars from class files) is a non-trivial task.
-There are quite a few people in our team, who do `ant quick.comp` instead of `ant` and then create custom scripts to launch Scala from `build/quick/classes`.
+To save time here, some people in our team do `ant quick.comp` instead of `ant` and then create custom scripts to launch Scala from `build/quick/classes`.
 * Don't underestimate the power of `print`.
 When starting with Scala, I spent a lot of time in the debugger trying to figure out how things work.
 However later I found out that print-based debugging is often more effective than jumping around.
-While it might be obvious to some, I'd like to explicitly mention that it's useful to print stack traces to understand the flow of execution.
+While it might be obvious to some, I'd like to explicitly mention that it's also useful to print stack traces to understand the flow of execution.

 Docs.
 Right, the docs.
-The documentation about internal workings of the compiler is scarce, and a lot of knowledge gets passed exclusively as a folklore.
+The documentation about internal workings of the compiler is scarce, and most of the knowledge is passed around in the form of folklore.
 However the situation is steadily improving.
 Here are the resources that might help:

 * [Compiler internals videos by Martin Odersky](TODO) are quite dated, but still very useful.
-In this three-video series Martin explains inner working of the part of the compiler, which has recently become Scala reflection API.
+In this three-video series Martin explains inner workings of the part of the compiler, which has recently become Scala reflection API.
 * [Reflection and Compilers by Martin Odersky](http://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2012/Reflection-and-Compilers), a talk at Lang.NEXT 2012 in which Martin elaborates on the design of scalac and the reflection API.
 * [Reflection documentation](http://docs.scala-lang.org/overviews/reflection/overview.html) describes fundamental data structures that